To build muscle you need to use the best weight training exercises out there otherwise you’re just wasting your time.

 3) Trap Bar Deadlift

-It’s very rare that someone can squat with decent form.
-It’s even harder to find someone who can deadlift with passable form.
+It’s very rare that someone can squat with decent technique.
+It’s pretty hard to find someone who can deadlift with passable form.
 Most people can get there with several months of mobility work and strengthening.
 But the trap bar deadlift is one lift that almost everyone can do perfectly the first time they try it.
 It’s like a hybrid of a squat and a deadlift so you can kill two birds with one stone just by using this exercise.
 It’s also safer than regular squats and deadlifts and tends to leave you feeling less beat up between workouts.

 If you want to use them purely for strength development and decrease the injury risk even more, drop the bar at the top of each rep. Then squat down and reset.
 So instead of doing five reps in a row you’d basically be doing five singles with a couple seconds of rest in between.